Terms & Conditions For Mobiles

 3.2 The provision of Mobile Equipment is subject to availability.

 3.3 Subject to clause 3.6 of these Conditions, the Mobile Equipment shall be delivered within 3 months of the commencement date and if Ice is unable to source or provide the Mobile Equipment within such period, the Customer shall be entitled to have the Account credited to the equivalent value of Ice’s trade purchase cost of the Mobile Equipment.
 Such credit to be made in accordance with clause 9 of these Conditions as though it were a Deal Incentive.

 3.5 Delivery of the Mobile Equipment shall be deemed completed on the second business day after posting by Ice or the Network Provider or on the second business day following the Mobile Equipment being collected from Ice or the Network Provider from a courier with instructions to deliver to the Delivery Location.

 3.6 Any dates quoted for delivery of the Mobile Equipment are approximate only, and the time of delivery is not of the essence.
+No Mobile Equipment will be dispatched until the Customer has provided porting access codes irrespective of any delivery date specified on the Order.
 Ice shall not be liable for any delay in delivery of the Mobile Equipment that is caused by a Force Majeure Event or delays caused by a third party manufacturer (or supplier) or the Customer's failure to provide Ice with adequate delivery instructions or any other instructions that are relevant to the supply of the Mobile Equipment.